 The connection between heart disease and erection problems (doctors call it erectile dysfunction) isn't far-fetched at all.
 Both follow the same age-related trajectory and become increasingly common from age 45 onward.
 They even share common causes.

-A study of middle-aged California men begun in 1972 shows that smoking, overweight, and high cholesterol or high triglycerides — all risk factors for heart disease — were also linked with erection problems 25 years later.
-The report appeared in the April 21, 2004, Journal of the American College of Cardiology.
+A study of middle-aged California men begun many years ago shows that smoking, overweight, and high cholesterol or high triglycerides — all risk factors for heart disease — were also linked with erection problems 25 years later.

 From a purely mechanical point of view, an erection is a hydraulic event.
 It's a matter of getting extra blood into the penis, keeping it there, then eventually letting it drain away.